Human papillomavirus (HPV) immunisation service

 - men who have sex with men, if they have not already had a full course of HPV vaccine

-- people over nine years old who have weakened immune systems.
+- people over 9 years old who have weakened immune systems.

 The decision to immunise adults aged 19 years or over depends on whether you are likely to have already been infected with HPV, and whether you are likely to be infected in the future.